What you’ll learn

 Finally, you’ll get an introduction to Redis’s powerful Lua scripting capabilities.

-Suze Shardlow, our Developer Community Manager, will be taking RU101 with you this October.
-Join her and Developer Advocate Justin Castilla on Twitch weekly for live sessions covering the course materials.
-Subscribe to our channel to get a reminder when we go live!
-In case you missed it, here’s the video of our first stream covering what RU101 is all about and how to get set up with Redis in the cloud:
+Suze Shardlow, our Developer Community Manager, recently completed RU101 while learning in public on our Twitch channel.
+You can find recordings of all of the streams on our YouTube channel.
+Here’s the video of the first one, covering what RU101 is all about and how to get set up with Redis in the cloud:

 Reviews of RU101